 WHERE TO STAY IN MARRAKESH

 We are big AirBnB and VRBOers.
-Being that we will be staying in most locations for a full week, we wanted to stay in places where we have a kitchen to cook in, a washer (and dryer when possible) to clean clothes in, and some breathing room....since we will be in a family pile for months on end.
-We won't have some of the same conveniences as a staying in a hotel, but this makes most sense for our family.
+Being that we will be in most locations for a full week, we wanted to stay in places where we have a kitchen to cook in, a washer (and dryer when possible), and some breathing room....since we will be in a family pile for months on end.
+We won't have some of the same conveniences as staying in a hotel, but this makes most sense for our family.
+Most AirBnB's also offer a significant discounted rate if we stay for a full week, so we saved a lot of money that way!

 When doing research on where to stay in Marrakesh, I read a lot about being close to the Medina (the historic old city) and staying in something called a "riad," which I was unfamiliar with.
 So, a riad is the quintessential, traditional Moroccan house centered around an open-air courtyard that often features a fountain, lush plants or even a small plunge pool.
 From the outside, most riads appear unassuming, hidden behind plain doors in the winding alleys of the medina with little to no signage, but from what I can tell, stepping through the entrance reveals a stunning oasis of intricate zellige tilework, carved plaster details, and cool shaded spaces designed for privacy and escape from the desert heat.
 Historically built for wealthy families, these multi-level homes have rooms that open onto galleries overlooking the courtyard, and most now include rooftop terraces perfect for breakfast with city views, sunset mint tea, or simply relaxing away from the bustling streets below.
-Staying in a riad isn’t just accommodation; it’s the most authentic and atmospheric way to immerse yourself in Marrakesh’s magic, blending old-world charm with modern comfort in a way no standard hotel can match.
+Staying in a riad isn’t just an accommodation, it’s the most authentic and atmospheric way to immerse ourselves in Marrakesh magic.
+Our riad blends old-world charm with modern comfort in a way no standard hotel can match.

 I found a riad on AirBnB with excellent reviews in a very safe area just outside of the Medina.
 I usually like to stay in the hustle and bustle of the town, but I couldn't find a more highly rated riad for the location and price.
 I will send an update on our personal review once we go!